Hopson97/rusty-gl/README.md

 * `pub struct GLTexture(GLuint);` for texture objects
 * `pub struct GLShader(GLuint);` for programs/ shader object

-These structs have no implemention (assosiated function), they are just there to enforce that the correct OpenGL functions are passed into functions.
+These structs have no implementation (associated function), they are just there to enforce that the correct OpenGL functions are passed into functions.
 For example:

 ```rust